jsgram-framework/route/README.md

 //the dispatcher will match the requested path
-//and returns a route object with all information's about the matched route and the paramter if the route where dynamic let d = dispatcher();
+//and returns a route object with all information's about the matched route and the paramter if the route where dynamic
+//make sure dispatcher() will created AFTER the routes are collected (after all route collectors) let d = dispatcher();

 //sample server